Study Abroad at UND is a monitored activity, involving mandatory meetings and procedures managed through the Study Abroad Office.

 In order to make the study abroad experience as safe and successful as possible, UND maintains certain policies to which students enrolling in study abroad programs are bound.
-It is your responsibility to follow the policies delineated here.
+It is your responsibility to follow the policies outlined here.

 We regularly monitor information relevant to the safety of all UND students abroad, from official sources as well as from our domestic and international partners and colleagues.
 We give primary consideration to Travel Advisories issued by the U.S. Department of State.

-Decisions for exemptions will be based on:
+Travel decisions will be based on: